 Your Counsellor will not judge you.
 Your Counsellor will see people from all walks of life and to support everyone in the best way possible, it is important there is no judgement.
 Your Counsellor will offer compassion, empathy with lots of open questions and at times maybe asking some challenging questions to help you best work through your issue.
 An essential part of the practice is that the space is judgement free and confidential.

-Your counselling sessions are confidential.
-From the beginning of and throughout your counselling journey with Signpost, the importance of confidentiality will be discussed with you by your Counsellor.
+Your counselling sessions are confidential and throughout your counselling journey, the importance of confidentiality will be discussed with you by your Counsellor.

 There also may be times when a Counsellor may discuss your case in supervision.
 Supervision is when Counsellors share best practice with each other and get support.
 This means that they can better support you.
 A Counsellor would not give your name and full anonymity is guaranteed.
 Confidentiality is of upmost importance.